solodev/cloud-documentation/src/Infrastructure/Deployments/index.md

 - Click Buy Now.

-- Click Complete Purchase and install.
+- Click Complete Purchase.

 - Review the prices and click Install.

 - Enter the name of the deployment

+- Select the version from the select box.

-- Select a provider (like AWS).
+- Select a provider (e.g. AWS).

-- Enter the VPCID.
-For more information, click here.
+- Enter the VPCID (Learn more about configuring VPCs).

 - Enter the subnets.

 - Enter the KeyName.

+- Choose a certificate.

 - Click the checkbox to accept terms and conditions.